donkeyanaphora/donkeyanaphora.github.io/articles/article3/ExO.md

 >
 > — *Shakespeare, **A Midsummer Night’s Dream***

-### Logical Sketches of ExO Language
+## Pseudo Formalizations

-Because of their intentionality and depth I'm going to call these violations of “ordinary use” **extra-ordinary use** (ExO).
+Because of their intentionality and depth I'm going to call these violations of “ordinary use” **extra-ordinary use**.
 They don't obscure meaning but instead elucidate by way of contradiction or a violation of expectations.
 Now, the question is what makes them so unique?

+### Examples & Logical Sketches
 | Passage | Logical sketch | English |
 |---------|---------------|---------|
 | *“Two distincts, division none”* | $\Box_{\,\mathrm{p}}\,\text{Distinct}(a,b) \;\land\; \Box_{\,\mathrm{m}}\,\lnot\text{Distinct}(a,b)$ | $\text{Bodies: two + Souls: one}$ |